Demfier/multimodal-speech-emotion-recognition/README.md

-# speech-emotion-recognition
+# Multimodal Speech Emotion Recognition and Ambiuity Resolution

 ## Overview
 Identifying emotion from speech is a non-trivial task pertaining to the ambiguous definition of emotion itself.
-In this work, we formalize compare performance of two categories of models.
-For both types of models, we extract some hand-crafted features from a given audio signal.
+In this work, we build light-weight multimodal machine learning models and compare it against the heavier and less interpretable deep learning counterparts.
+For both types of models, we use hand-crafted features from a given audio signal.
+Our experiments show that the light-weight models are comparable to the deep learning baselines and even outperform them in some cases, achieving state-of-the-art performance on the IEMOCAP dataset.

 The hand-crafted feature vectors obtained are used to train two types of models: